ottery-app/oui/README.md

 <h3>TabButtons</h3>
 <p>
-Tab buttons are buttons that are in a line.
-They work the same was that the tabs on your browser work.
-They are infact modeled after radio buttons.
-You can only have one selected at a time.
+The TabButton component is for buttons that are in a line.
+They work the same was that the tabs on your browser work, but are in fact modeled after radio buttons (in the sense that you can only have one selected at a time).
 They are used to toggle between views and pages.
-It is important to note that the children of this element are the ones that should have the onClick.
-Not the tabBar.
+It is important to note that the children of this element are the ones that should have the onClick (not the tabBar).
 </p>

 <p align="center">